Skip to main content

 The Architecture of Your Privacy

 A central tenet of this allowance is the strict requirement that all collected information be kept confidential and stored separately from your personnel file.
 This separation is absolute.
-It means the data from a reading or a cholesterol test is firewalled from the records your manager or HR department can access for employment-related decisions.
+It means the data from a blood pressure reading or a cholesterol test is firewalled from the records your manager or HR department can access for employment-related decisions.

 GINA provides a specialized and equally important form of protection.
 It specifically prohibits employers and health insurers from discriminating against individuals based on their genetic information.
 This law recognizes the predictive power of genetic data and preemptively blocks its use in decisions about hiring, firing, or promotions.